 “I need to use the phone.”

-In the security of the wooden phone booth I closed the folding door, called home to assure all was okay and reported.
+In the security of the wooden phone booth, I closed the folding door, composed my mind what to say and called home to assure all was okay.

-Avoiding an argument, I hung up agreeing to be home by midnight.
-Edward walked with me to my Dodge Dart.
-I thought.
+Avoiding an argument, I hung up, agreeing to be home by midnight.
+Edward walked me to my Dodge Dart.
+Embarrassed, I thought.

 At least it’s not my station wagon.

-Following his Porsche I became nervous again as dinner’s wine confidence ebbed and told myself.
+Following his Porsche, nervous anxiety returned as dinner’s wine confidence waned

 Just miss a light, turn, go home, say I got lost.

-In front of his apartment my heart pounded as he unlocked the front door and swung it open for my entry.
-Hesitant, peeking inside, I stepped forward and crossed the threshold, my cheeks flushed.
-Once across the threshold I thought.
+In front of his apartment, he let my hand free.
+My, heart leaped about as he unlocked the door.
+He swung it open for my entry.
+Hesitant, heart fluttering, I peeked inside, stepped forward and crossed the threshold.
+Past the door, standing in his foyer, my cheeks flush, I thought.